Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.1/readme.md

 - All users authenticate using the IAM.

-- Pawword must have at least 10 characters long, at least a digit, a capital letter and a special character
+- Pawword must have at least 10 characters long, at least a digit, a capital letter and a special character.

+- Account locked if log in errror 5 times.

 **Customer Specifications and Clarifications:**